 To get the complete syntax of the Get-Service cmdlet, run the command:

-This command will list all local Windows services, their status (running, stopped, or paused), and display name:
+This command will list all local Windows services, their status (running, stopped, or paused), and display names:

 Get-Service